 Picking a Topic:

 Remember: you must be able to cover all games in a given series.
 Being obsessively thorough is a trademark of the site, and this should be consistent among all articles.
+If it’s a big series, then we can break it up into chunks.
 You can pick themes, if you’d like – for example “Dune RTS” games if you just want to cover the ones by Westwood and skip the other ones.
-If there’s some super obscure entry that’s beyond your ability to play, at least find some screenshots and give some facts about it.
+If there’s some super obscure entry that’s beyond your ability to play (like Japan-only mobile), at least find some screenshots and give some facts about it.
 If a series is too expansive, you may want to think about covering something else.

 For many older games, you need to cover all of the home computer ports too, including the Amstrad, Amiga, Spectrum ZX, IBM PC, and so forth.

 Also, try to keep in mind topics that would be interesting to other readers.
 Just because you have an obsessive knowledge of video games based on Japanese quiz shows doesn’t mean other people care about them.
 If you’re really passionate about super obscure topics like this, you need to be able to make them relevant and make the reader understand why they should care.

 If you want to write an article, please pitch it to us!
 Send an email to email@example.com.
 The three things we need are: